-Gaius Julius Caesar was born to into the gens Julius family which was one of the oldest, wealthiest and most well known family lines in ancient Rome.
-This particular family group was supposed to have descended from a god named Iulus who is supposed to have been a son of the goddess Venus.
+Gaius Julius Caesar was born to into the Julius family that was one of the oldest, wealthiest and most well-known family lines in ancient Rome.
+This particular family group was supposed to have descended from a god named Iulus, who is supposed to have been a son of the goddess Venus.
 The name Caesar is derived from caesarian which means “to cut” in Latin.
-Historians are not clear about Caesar’s childhood but since he was a member of a wealthy patrician clan it is safe to assume that he was educated in his youth.
+Historians are not clear about Caesar’s childhood but since he was a member of a wealthy patrician clan, it is safe to assume that he was educated in his youth.

-His father was also named Gaius Julius Caesar and he was a governor of Asia.
-His mother was named Aurelia Cotta and she was also a wealthy woman.
+His father was also named Gaius Julius Caesar, and he was a governor of Asia.
+His mother was named Aurelia Cotta, and she was also a wealthy woman.
 Caesar had lived a good life during childhood and father died when he turned 16 years old.
 Caesar was also chosen to be the head priest of the temple of Jupiter.

-He had to marry a woman in order to keep this position and he married his first wife named Cornelia before he reached 18 years old.
-A Roman leader named Sulla had become dictator and decided to eliminate all of his political enemies.
+He had to marry a woman to keep this position, and he married his first wife named Cornelia before he reached 18 years old.
+A Roman leader named Sulla had become a dictator and decided to eliminate all of his political enemies.
 Caesar was listed as one of his nemesis because he was the nephew of one of his enemies named Marius.
 He was stripped of his position as high priest, he lost his inheritance and was forced to divorce his wife.
 He had to go into hiding until conditions were favorable for his return.

-Eventually Caesar was able to go back to Rome but he turned toward a military career since he lost his priesthood.
+Eventually, Caesar was able to go back to Rome but he turned toward a military career since he lost his priesthood.
 His early days in the military consisted of typical army related duties such as besieging enemy towns and making alliances with kings.
 Caesar was also captured by pirates whom he later located and had executed.
 He was elected military tribune and quaestor by 69 B.C.
 Some even compared him to Alexander the Great.
 He had served in Spain as a military commander and when he returned from his duties he became the Pontifex Maximus or Roman high priest.

 Caesar had also become involved in the legal field and had helped to persecute corrupt Roman governors.
-Caesar had six legions under his control and he used these forces to subdue the barbarian tribes all throughout Europe.
+Caesar had six legions under his control, and he used these forces to subdue the barbarian tribes all throughout Europe.
 Caesar had also managed to become a leading politician in Rome.
-He was popular with the people and when he was not fighting against Germanic tribes in the north he was forming political alliances and dealing with enemies in Rome.
-He formed an alliance known as the First Triumvirate and it consisted of Caesar, Pompey and Crassus.
+He was popular with the people, and when he was not fighting against Germanic tribes in the north, he was forming political alliances and dealing with enemies in Rome.
+He formed an alliance known as the First Triumvirate, and it consisted of Caesar, Pompey and Crassus.
 The First Triumvirate was a secret alliance of wealthy and politically powerful men who ruled Rome despite the Senate.

 Pompey had managed capture and ended up in Egypt where he was assassinated.
 Once he arrived in Egypt stopped the civil war between Cleopatra VII and her brother Ptolemy.
 He favored Cleopatra VII and had an affair with her.
-She gave him a son that he would not allow to become heir of Rome.
+She gave him a son that he would not allow to become the heir of Rome.

-Caesar had destroyed the last remnants of Pompey’s supporters and he began to work on transforming the republic into an empire.
-He centralized a powerful government in Rome, he put down all resistance from conquered territories and he then brought all of the provinces of Rome together under one central authority which stemmed from Rome.
+Caesar had destroyed the last remnants of Pompey’s supporters, and he began to work on transforming the republic into an empire.
+He centralized a powerful government in Rome; he put down all resistance from conquered territories, and he then brought all of the provinces of Rome together under one central authority that stemmed from Rome.
 These three steps transformed the republic into an empire.